Deep Winter Greenhouse

 The design of the greenhouse is different than a ‘normal’ glasshouse.
 The design of this DWG has its primary glass only on the south side.
 The wall is very steep and has a pitch of 60°, which is very steep.

-Ideally, the north side may be earth sheltered, as in a ‘walkout’ design.
+Ideally, the north side may be earth-sheltered, as in a ‘walkout’ design.
 Reflective surfaces may be used on interior walls to further capture sunlight and move it to all areas of the growing greenhouse.

 Sustainable by Design

 DWGs are the perfect way to sync up our desire to rely less on fossil fuels, with our desire to have easy access to local, organic, and unprocessed food.
 The ultimate goal of the DWG is to reach a point of energy net zero.
 This means no additional energy is required to operate the structure, even through a northern winter!
 This is an incredible goal, but achievable.
+Overall, a DWG presents a practical approach to addressing food production challenges in cold climates, emphasizing sustainability and efficiency.